Failure to Thrive

 At their simplest, the failed objects I reflect on when creating make me laugh.
 At their most complex, they challenge me to redefine success, to worldbuild, to reimagine parameters.
 They make me ask how I know when something has failed, whose eyes I’m looking through when I pity something.
 Whose definitions of failure and success have I internalized?
 How will I know if I’ve won?
 Are winners and losers even functional categories anymore, when we are running a race with no finish line?

 Failure To Thrive does not claim to have answers.
 The show’s goal is not to assert itself as a new metric for success.
-It hopes only to carve out a space, a moment, in which we can enjoy what communal failure has to offer: a chance for relief, compassion, and a new kind of optimism.
+It hopes only to carve out a space, a moment, in which we can enjoy what communal failure has to offer: a chance for relief, compassion, and a new kind of optimism.”

-Failure to Thrive Week of Performance
+Failure to Thrive Performance Series

-April 25 – April 28
+April 25 – April 28, 12:00-2:00 PM

 Contact